thu-info-community/thu-info-app/packages/thu-info-lib/README.md

 yarn add thu-info-lib
 ```

-## Build from source

-TODO

 ## Usage

 See [wiki](https://github.com/UNIDY2002/thu-info-lib/wiki).

+## Compatibility

+Tested across node, browsers and react-native.

+## Build from source

+### Library version (for development or Node)

+`yarn && yarn build`

+You can find the library version in `lib/`.
+It can be used in web development or imported with NodeJS (with all dependencies installed).
+It **SHOULD NOT** be used directly in browsers.

+### Bundled version (for browsers)

+`yarn && yarn build-dist`

+You can find the bundled version in `dist/`.
+You can install the directory as an unpacked extension in Chrome, then execute anything you want in the Console of Chrome Developer Tool.
+The helper class and utility types is attached as `window.InfoHelper` in this mode.

+Use `yarn watch-dist` for watching file changes.

 ## Testing

 Run `yarn test` for testing.
 It requires your personal credential since we don't have mocks for these APIs.
 To do this, you must create a `secrets.json`  under the root folder, with `userId`, `password`, `dormPassword` and `emailName` as keys.

 It's ok if you meet `Timeout * Async callback was not invoked within the xxx-ms timeout...` error when running tests.
-Rerunning tests may resolve this problem.
-If you hate this, just adjust the third argument timeout of every testcase `it("xxx", async () => void, timeout)`.
+Adjusting the third argument timeout of the failing testcase `it("xxx", async () => void, timeout)` might solve the problem.

+Due to various reasons, some test cases might fail.
+Re-running them might solve the problem.

 ## Changelog